fire protection tenant or landlord business

 Katrin Straub

-A fire in a commercial establishment can have devastating consequences, from financial losses to endangering human lives.
-But who is responsible for fire protection – the tenant or the landlord of the commercial premises?
-This article clarifies the responsibilities and shows you how to minimise risks.
+A fire in a commercial property can have devastating consequences, from financial losses to endangering lives.
+But who is responsible for fire protection – the tenant or the landlord of the commercial space?
+This article clarifies the responsibilities and shows you how to minimize risks.

 The topic in brief and concise terms